 A status indicator that is stored within the My Health Record for individuals who wish to indicate whether they are of Aboriginal or Torres Strait Islander origin.
 This indicator is voluntary.

 A 16-digit unique number used to identify individuals who receive or may receive healthcare in the Australian health system.

 A person who has received, receives or may receive healthcare in Australia.

-A number that represents the position of a person on a Medicare card.
-For example, a person who is listed second on a Medicare Card has an IRN of 2.
+A number that represents the position of a person's name on a Medicare card.
+For example, a person who is listed second on a Medicare card has an IRN of 2.
 The IRN appears to the left of the patient’s name on their Medicare card.
 This is not a unique identifier.